DivakarGC/self-notes/supplements-and-routine.md

   - **Physical Performance**: Aids in muscle recovery and growth.
 - **Side Effects**: Digestive issues if taken in excess but vary among individuals.
 - **Timing**: Post-exercise and as part of meals to ensure a consistent supply.
 - **Additional Tips**: Aim for 1.2-1.5 grams per kg of body weight daily.
-Opt for a blend of whey and casein protein for immediate and sustained release.
+Opt for a blend of whey and casein protein for immediate and sustained release if that's your preference for maximising efficiency.

 #### 4. Hydrolyzed Collagen Complex (1800mg)
 - **Cellular Mechanism**: Provides amino acids for collagen synthesis, promoting connective tissue repair.